Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Methodology

-We first apply the SCANPY package \cite{scanpy} to perform log1p normalization on the gene expression data, and then select the top $N$ highly variable genes (HVGs).
-To facilitate stable training, we normalize the gene expression values to the range $[0,1]$ using the max value $x_{max}$ from the test set after splitting the dataset as: $x'=\frac{x}{x_{\max}}$.
+We first apply the SCANPY package \cite{scanpy} to perform log1p normalization on the gene expression data.
+Here, \(N\) represents the dimensionality of the gene expression vector for each single cell.
+To facilitate stable training, we normalize the gene expression values to the range $[0,1]$ using the max value $x_{max}$ from the training set after splitting the dataset as: $x'=\frac{x}{x_{\max}}$.
 When generating predictions, we restore the normalized values back to the original scale by multiplying by $x_{max}$.

-When initializing the gene regulatory network (GRN), we first use the pre-trained foundation model \cite{scgpt} to obtain a basic GRN $\bar{A}\in R^{N\times N}$.
-However, the vocabulary of the foundation model may not include all of our target genes.
-Therefore, we supplement the $\bar{A}$ using co-expression information.
-Specifically, for a pair of genes $i$ and $j$, if the absolute value of their Pearson correlation coefficient (PCC) exceeds a given threshold $\epsilon_{co}$, we set $A_{i,j}=1$.